 Get Tips Like This Delivered Right to Your Inbox

 Several times a day, notice that you’re basically alright.

 You may want more money or love or simply salt for your French fries.
 Or want less pain, heartache, or rush hour traffic.
 All very reasonable.
 But meanwhile, underneath all the to-ing and fro-ing, you are OK.
 The foundation of your activities is an aliveness and an awareness that is doing fine this second.

 There you are doing dishes; notice that “I’m alright right now,” and perhaps even say that softly in your mind.
 Or you are driving: I’m alright right now.
 Or you’re talking with someone: I’m alright right now.
 Or doing emails or putting a child to bed: I’m alright right now.

 Notice that, while feeling alright right now, you can still get things done and deal with problems.
 The fear that bad things will happen if you let yourself feel OK is unfounded.
 Let this sink in.
 You do not need to fear feeling alright!

 Sometimes you’re really not alright.
 Maybe something terrible has happened, or your body is very disturbed, or your mind is very upset.
 Do what you can at these times to ride out the storm.
 But as soon as possible, notice that the core of your being is OK, like the quiet place fifty feet below a hurricane howling above the sea.

-Settling into this basic sense of okayness is a powerful way to build well-being and resources in your brain and self.
-You’re taking a stand for the truth — and against the lies murmured by “Mother Nature.”
+Settling into this basic sense of okayness is a powerful way to build psychological resources and well-being.
+You’re taking a stand for the truth – and against the well-intended but deceptive biases of your own brain.

 Know Someone Who Would Like to Feel More Alright Right Now?